DangerNoodle21/National_Capstone_Vision/README.md

 # Computer Vision for Robotics

-## This is a python computer vision program used for detecting objects.
-This project was created to be used during robotic competitions such as the First Robotics Competition (FRC).
+## This is a computer vision program written with Python used for object detection.
+This project was created for the use in robotic competitions such as the First Robotics Competition (FRC).

 #### Created: